typelinkmodel/tlm/docs/design/sample-hr-schema.md

 * A Team has at most one name which must be a string.
 * A Team has at least one lead which must be a Person.
 * A Person can have some team which must be a Team.
-* A Person can have some team which must be a Team.